tianhaoz95/card_ai/plan.md

 the logic for finding matching card is to supply the card information and the purchase information user provide as context and prompt the large language model to output a credit card match. firebase service has already been initialized manually, no need to redo setup. during development, use `flutter build apk` to check for build errors to ensure the correctness of implementation.

+your task is to add a progress indicator when the user taps "get best card match" button to indicate that the model is still working on getting the result.